Justification of Red List Category

 This species has declined extremely rapidly owing to international trade in the species and widespread deforestation within its range.
 Declines have been documented in recent years, even where trade is not so obvious, such as on Komodo where an estimated decline of 60% occurred between 2000 and 2005.

 The Komodo population alone (where poaching is more covert) declined by an estimated 60% between 2000-2005 (Imansyah et al. 2005).
 Its current status on several small islands is unclear, but surveys of Masakambing in the Masalembu Islands in 2008 found only ten individuals remaining of race abbotti (Anon 2008, Metz et al. 2009, Nandika et al. 2009), with only eight recorded in 2009 (Nandika et al. 2009), but increasing slightly to 11 in 2010 and 13 in 2011 (Anon.
 2012).
 Local information suggests that the species was extirpated from Masalembu Island in 1987, owing largely to the trapping and killing of birds that accompanied the exploration of the archipelago in the late 1980s (Nandika et al. 2009).
-A feral population of several hundred birds exists in Hong Kong.
+A feral population of several hundred birds exists in Hong Kong, outside of the species's natural range.
 It is likely extirpated from Lombok (F. Verbelen in litt.
 2012).

-It inhabits forest (including evergreen, moist deciduous, monsoon and semi-evergreen), forest edge, scrub and agriculture up to 500 m on Sulawesi, and 800 m (sometimes 1,500 m) in Nusa Tenggara.
+This species inhabits forest (including evergreen, moist deciduous, monsoon and semi-evergreen), forest edge, scrub and agriculture up to 500 m on Sulawesi, and 800 m (sometimes 1,500 m) in Nusa Tenggara.
 Previously thought to be heavily dependent on closed-canopy primary forest, on Sulawesi it is a bird of forest savanna and more open habitats and does not occur in primary forest (Anon.
 2012), and on Sumba the availability of nesting trees is critical but the species may not require large areas of forest (D. Mulyawati in litt.
 2012).
 However, this may be an artifact of the lack of appropriate habitat leading to the species using less than optimal areas (C. Trainor in litt.
 2016), and surveys on Sumba only found roost trees in primary forest (Djawarai et al. 2014).
 Breeding takes place from September to May on Sumba (Walker et al. 2005).
 It nests in tree cavities with specific requirements, tending to use a chink in the trunk or branch, or a pre-existing nest-hole made by another species, often in dead, snagged or rotting trees (Nandika et al. 2009).
 On Masakabing Island, observations suggest that the species's favoured foods include male fruits of Artocarpus communis, fruit and flowers of Cocos nucifera (coconut palm), young leaves and flowers of Ceiba petandra, mangroves, and male flowers of Brassus sudaica, with consumption of the fruit, flowers and seeds of at least six other species observed (Metz et al. 2009).
-Nesting has been observed in C. nucifera, A. communis, C. petandra, Tamarindus indica and Avicennia sp (Nandika et al. 2009).
+Nesting has been observed in C. nucifera, A. communis, C. petandra, Tamarindus indica and Avicennia spp.
+(Nandika et al. 2009).

 Its precipitous decline is almost entirely attributable to unsustainable exploitation for internal and international trade.
 Illegal trapping continues in many areas including Rawa Aopa Watumohai National Park, Buton and Kadatua Islands (Anon.
 2012), but has reportedly been reduced significantly on Sumba (D. Mulyawati in litt.
 2012).
 Large-scale logging and conversion of forest to agriculture across its range has exacerbated the decline, and the use of pesticides since around 1989 is a further potential threat.
 At least formerly, the species was regarded as a crop pest, and consequently persecuted; and it may also be hunted for fun (H. Bashari in litt.
 2016).
 A shift from cultivation of corn, papaya and other foodstuffs to rice on Sumba may consequently have reduced food availability for the species (Nandika and Agustina 2012).
 High rainfall years appear to limit productivity considerably, resulting in very low recruitment.
 Conversely, rainfall on Komodo has been low in recent years leading to limited availability of water sources.
 Juvenile Komodo Dragons Varanus komodensis pose a threat to nestlings on Komodo (Nandika and Agustina 2012).
 Competition for cavity nest sites with other parrots and owls in large trees (those targeted by logging activities) leads to low productivity (Walker et al. 2005).
 On the smaller islands of Roti, Alor and Pantar, enforcement of hunting and trading regulations is low (F. Verbelen in litt.
 2012).